 Diabetes often goes undiagnosed because many of its symptoms seem harmless.
-Recent studies indicate that the early detection of diabetes symptoms and treatment can decrease the chance of developing diabetes-related complications, such as eyes, heart, kidney and nerve damage.
+Early detection of diabetes symptoms and treatment can decrease the chance of developing diabetes-related complications, such as eyes, heart, kidney and nerve damage.
 Should your child exhibit any of these symptoms, see your physician immediately:

 - Excessive thirst